 - Event participants bring mobile phones and other technical equipment at their own risk.
 Trinity Hospice cannot take responsibility for any damage to participant’s personal items.

-Take care, look after each other and have a fantastic Colour Splash!
+Take care, look after each other and have a fantastic Blackpool Colour Run!